-may be inferred but not specifically stated.
-If an audio/video recording of the encounter was submitted, congruence between the written report and the recording is adequate.
-2 HPI section attempts to describe patient's symptoms and functioning, but may leave out some aspects of either or both.
+- 2 HPI section attempts to describe patient's symptoms and functioning, but may leave out some aspects of either or both.
 Rationale for diagnosis is not clearly spelled out and some information required for differential diagnosis is neither inferred nor provided.
-If an audio/video recording of the encounter was submitted, there is evidence of mild incongruence between the written report and the recording.
-1 HPI section documents why patient is being seen, but does not include sufficient information about current symptoms or functioning to support a clear diagnostic picture.
+If an audio/video recording of the encounter was submitted, there is evidence of mild incongruence between the written report and the recording. - 1 HPI section documents why patient is being seen, but does not include sufficient information about current symptoms or functioning to support a clear diagnostic picture.
 If an audio/video recording of the encounter was submitted, there is evidence of marked incongruence between the written report and the recording.

 2.)
+Substance Use:

-Sub stance Use: 5 Reflects thorough assessment of current and history of substance use; i.e., assessment that reflects knowledge of diagnostic criteria for substance use disorders.
+- 5 Reflects thorough assessment of current and history of substance use; i.e., assessment that reflects knowledge of diagnostic criteria for substance use disorders.
 If standard screening tools are referenced (e.g., AUDIT or CAGE), the report reflects a thorough and accurate understanding of scores/cutoffs.
 Clear documentation supporting or refuting a substance use disorder is provided.
-If an audio/video recording of the encounter was submitted, congruence between the written report and the recording is exceptionally high.
-4 Reflects assessment of current and history of substance use in sufficient detail to rule-in or rule-out a substance use disorder.
+If an audio/video recording of the encounter was submitted, congruence between the written report and the recording is exceptionally high. - 4 Reflects assessment of current and history of substance use in sufficient detail to rule-in or rule-out a substance use disorder.
 If standard screening tools are referenced (e.g., AUDIT or CAGE), the report reflects an accurate understanding of scores/cutoffs.
-If an audio/video recording of the encounter was submitted, congruence between the written report and the recording is high.
-3 Provides basic documentation of current and history of substance use or may reference and correctly interpret findings from a standard screening tool (e.g., AUDIT or CAGE).
-If an audio/video recording of the encounter was submitted, congruence between the written report and the recording is adequate.
-2 Reflects minimal documentation of current substance use and has no substance use history.
-If standard screening tools are referenced (e.g., AUDIT or CAGE), the report provides findings but does not interpret them (e.g., reports an AUDIT score of 9).
-If an audio/video recording of the encounter was submitted, there is evidence of mild incongruence between the written report and the recording.
-1 Current substance use is either not documented or is done so very superficially.
-If an audio/video recording of the encounter was submitted, there is evidence of marked incongruence between the written report and the recording.
+If an audio/video recording of the encounter was submitted, congruence between the written report and the recording is high. - Provides basic documentation of current and history of substance use or may reference and correctly interpret findings from a standard screening tool (e.g., AUDIT or CAGE).
+If an audio/video recording of the encounter was submitted, congruence between the written report and the recording is adequate. - 2 Reflects minimal documentation of current substance use and has no substance use history.
+If standard screening tools are referenced (e.g., AUDIT or CAGE), the report provides findings but does not interpret them (e. g., reports an AUDIT score of 9).
+If an audio/video recording of the encounter was submitted, there is evidence of mild incongruence between the written report and the recording. - 1 Current substance use is either not documented or is done so very superficially.
+If an audio/video recording of the encounter was submitted, there is evidence of marked incongruence between the written report and the recording. - 3.)
+Psychiatric (self and family)/Medical History: